 About the exhibition

 Jonathan Baldock’s work explores how trauma, sensuality, vulnerability and spirituality affect the manner in which we relate to the human body and the space it inhabits.
 Baldock has a strong interest in performativity, myth, folklore and traditional rituals.
-In Accelerator’s subterranean space, he will produce a peaceful parallel world with newly created sculptures, whose dimensions and designs are based on an idea of human cocoons or embracing nests in which to rest.
-Developed during a cataclysmic year, the works are characterised by an interest in transformation and metamorphosis.
-Baldock’s art is often biographically grounded and his work for the exhibition at Accelerator has been coloured by his relationship to the concepts of home and personal space.
+In Accelerator’s subterranean space, Baldock will produce a peaceful parallel world with newly created sculptures, whose dimensions and designs are based on an idea of human cocoons – places for waiting and metamorphosis.
+Baldock’s art is often biographically grounded, these new works produced during a cataclysmic time, are characterised by the relationship to home and personal space as something both protecting and suffocating.

 About Jonathan Baldock

 Jonathan Baldock (b.
 1980, Kent, England) lives and works in London and works across multiple platforms including sculpture, installation and performance.
-Baldock has contributed to an ongoing group show at the London House of Modernity (UK) and has an upcoming solo exhibition at La Casa Encendida (ES).
+Baldock has contributed to an ongoing solo exhibition at La Casa Encendida (ES).
 Previous solo exhibitions include Kunsthall Stavanger (NO), Camden Arts Centre, Southwark Park Galleries, as well as exhibitions at De La Warr Pavilion and the Towner Eastbourne Biennial (UK).

 Jonathan Baldock, Artist